shamangary/SSR-Net/README.md

 **[Tsun-Yi Yang](http://shamangary.logdown.com/), [Yi-Husan Huang](https://github.com/b02901145), [Yen-Yu Lin](https://www.citi.sinica.edu.tw/pages/yylin/index_zh.html), [Pi-Cheng Hsiu](https://www.citi.sinica.edu.tw/pages/pchsiu/index_en.html), and [Yung-Yu Chuang](https://www.csie.ntu.edu.tw/~cyy/)**

 ## Abstract
-This paper presents a novel CNN model called Soft Stagewise Regression Network (SSR-Net) for age estimation from a single image with a compact model size.
+This paper presents a novel CNN model called Soft Stagewise Regression Network (SSR-Net) for age estimation from a single image with compact model size.
 Inspired by DEX, we address age estimation by performing multi-class classification and then turning classification results into regression by calculating the expected values.
 SSR-Net takes a coarse-to-fine strategy and performs multi-class classification with multiple stages.
 Each stage is only responsible for refining the decision of the previous stage.
 Thus, each stage performs a task with few classes and requires few neurons, greatly reducing the model size.
 For addressing the quantization issue introduced by grouping ages into classes, SSR-Net assigns a dynamic range to each age class by allowing it to be shifted and scaled according to the input face image.
 Both the multi-stage strategy and the dynamic range are incorporated into the formulation of soft stagewise regression.
 A novel network architecture is proposed for carrying out soft stagewise regression.
 The resultant SSR-Net model is very compact and takes only **0.32 MB**.
-Despite of its compact size, SSR-Net’s performance approaches those of the state-of-the-art methods whose model sizes are more than 1500x larger.
+Despite its compact size, SSR-Net’s performance approaches those of the state-of-the-art methods whose model sizes are more than 1500x larger.

 ## Platform
 + Keras